idaholab/moose/framework/doc/content/source/functions/MooseParsedVectorFunction.md

 !syntax description /Functions/ParsedVectorFunction

 The `ParsedVectorFunction` is a vectorized version of the [MooseParsedFunction.md].
-Both the vector components and the curl of the function may be specified.
+The vector components, the curl and the divergence of the function may be specified.
-The inputs for the components of the vector and curl of the function follow the same rules as outlined for the [MooseParsedFunction.md].
+The inputs for the components of the vector, the curl and the divergence of the function follow the same rules as outlined for the [MooseParsedFunction.md].

 ## Example input syntax